JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 To come into our hearts and transform our lives,
 By opening our eyes to the WONDER OF IT ALL !!!

-K. Brendi Poppel is a poet, songwriter, and watercolor artist who resides in Santa Barbara, California.
+> K. Brendi Poppel is a poet, songwriter, and watercolor artist who resides in Santa Barbara, California.
 Recently, she had the privilege of presenting an introduction to The Urantia Book at Border’s Books and on local cable television.
 She has been a student of The Urantia Book for twenty-five years.
+{.is-info}